 The Bank is a public limited liability company (Société Anonyme) registered in Luxembourg, and a credit institution licensed by the Commission de Surveillance de Secteur Financier (CSSF) and European Central Bank (ECB).
-The Bank has established and registered branches in Denmark, Germany, and the UK.

-The Bank is owned jointly by EQT VIII (through B Circle Holding S.A., Moneyball Bidco S.àr.I., BC Midco PTE.
+The Bank is owned jointly by EQT VIII (through B Circle Holding S.A., Moneyball Bidco S.àr.l., BC Midco PTE.
 LTD and Moneyball Topco PTE.
-Ltd), EQT Ventures Investments S.àr.I., and some minority shareholders (less than 10% individually).
-It is headquartered in Luxembourg, and has offices in London, Munich, and Copenhagen.
+Ltd), EQT Ventures Investments S.àr.l., and some minority shareholders (less than 10% individually).
+It is headquartered in Luxembourg, and has branches in London, Munich, and Copenhagen.